macrawford/take-home-challenge/README.md

 # Rentable Coding Exercise

-This app was created with a back-end framework of Node.js.
+This app was created with a Node.js back-end framework.
 The front end was built with React.js.
 Axios was used as the HTTP client. xml2js was used to parse xml.

 ### Getting Started